sethfair/logseq-atlas-theme/README.md

 Logseq is a privacy-first, open-source knowledge base.
 Visit https://logseq.com/ for more information.

 ## Settings
-You can customize the following parametrs in your `custom.css` file to define the font and line height in the main content area.
+You can customize the following parameters in your `custom.css` file to define the font and line height in the main content area.
 ```
 :root {
   --atlas-line-height: 2em;